theengs/gateway/docs/use/use.md

 ## Home Assistant auto discovery
 If enabled (default), decoded devices will publish their configuration to Home Assistant to be discovered.
 - This can be enabled/disabled with the `-D` or `--discovery` command line argument with a value of 1 (enable) or 0 (disable).
+- If you want to use Home Assistant discovery with other home automation gateways such as openHAB, set `-Dh` or `--hass_discovery` to 0 (disable).
 - The discovery topic can be set with the `-Dt` or `--discovery_topic` command line argument.
 - The discovery name can be set wit the `-Dn` or `--discovery_name` command line argument.
 - Devices can be filtered from discovery with the `-Df` or `--discovery_filter` argument which takes a list of device "model_id" to be filtered.